minbaku/molecular-mimicry-RA-pipeline/README.md

 studies rely exclusively on sequence similarity metrics for mimic identification.
 This study presents an integrative three-tier pipeline combining MHC epitope prediction, BLAST-based sequence alignment, and atomic structural validation via TM-align across 32 RA-associated pathogens.
-Sequence identity showed near-zero correlation with structural similarity (r = -0.127), demonstrating that structural validation is indispensable for reliable mimicry identification and cannot be substituted by sequence-based screening alone.
+Sequence identity showed a statistically significant but practically negligible correlation with structural RMSD (r = -0.127, p = 0.036, R² = 0.016), demonstrating that structural validation is indispensable for reliable mimicry identification and cannot be substituted by sequence-based screening alone.

 ---